Giant neutrino telescope to open window to ultra-high-energy universe.

 The most energetic UHECRs have energies of 1019 eV or more.
 This is about the kinetic energy of a football (soccer ball) kicked by a professional player, concentrated in the size of an atomic nucleus.
 UHECRs are likely made in powerful cosmic accelerators — like active supermassive black holes and supernovae — located outside the Milky Way, at distances of a few Gigaparsecs (109 parsec ~ 1013 km), in the far reaches of the observable Universe.
 However, despite our efforts, no individual source of cosmic rays has been identified so far.

 The reason is two-fold.
-First, because cosmic rays are electrically charged, they are bent by the magnetic fields that exist in the intergalactic space and inside the Milky Way.
-As a result, the direction with which they arrive at Earth does not point back to their origin.
+First, because cosmic rays are electrically charged, they are bent by the magnetic fields that exist in intergalactic space and inside the Milky Way.
+As a result, the direction in which they arrive at Earth does not point back to their origin.
 Second, during their trip to Earth, UHECRs randomly interact with cosmic photon fields that permeate the Universe — notably, with the cosmic microwave background.
 In the interactions, UHECRs are either completely destroyed — and so never arrive at Earth — or lose a significant amount of energy — which further aggravates their magnetic bending.

 Fortunately, the same interactions also produce secondary ultra-high-energy neutrinos as a by-product.
 Those we can use as a proxy for finding the sources and properties of UHECRs.